-- Record the temperature for at least three mornings (preferably the same time of day).
+- Record the temperature for at least three mornings (preferably at the same time of day).

-- Menstruating women must perform the test on the second, third and fourth day of menstruation.
+- Menstruating women should perform the test on the second, third and fourth day of menstruation.
 Men and post-menopausal women can perform the test at any time.

 Your basal temperature should be between 97.6 and 98.2 degrees F or 36.4 to 36.7 degrees C.

 Lower than this may indicate hypothyroidism.